 Commit to practicing

 Golf is a game where results are not often found overnight.
 What you may learn about improving your swing may take a while to make it into your muscle’s memory.
 It’s easy to get in the habit of swinging a certain way, and it takes effort and practice to reteach your body what a new stance or swing feels like.
-Trying something new may feel awkward at first, which makes practice all the more important.
+Trying something new may feel awkward at first, which makes the practice all the more important.
 Once you learn a new skill, you’ll need the time to make it a habit so it becomes second nature.

 Seek out golf instruction

-An experienced golf instructor can help evaluate how you play and offer suggestions, exercises and new ways of doing things.
+An experienced golf instructor can help evaluate how you play and offer suggestions, exercises, and new ways of doing things.
 Get everything you can out of each lesson by arriving on time and even a little early so you can relax and warm up.
 Once you’ve chosen an instructor be sure to tell them what’s not working for you and what skills you’d like to work on.
 Does your ball always hit to the left?
 Or, do you get hung up in the rough after a long drive?
 They can help diagnose what might help.
 Be open to the new ideas they suggest and ask questions if you don’t understand.
 Your instructor will be able to show and explain the reasoning behind what strategies they are suggesting to help your golf game.

 Be patient and have fun

-Be patient and gentle with yourself if you’re not seeing instant progress to your game.
+Be patient and gentle with yourself if you’re not seeing instant progress in your game.
 It takes determination, practice, and time.
 Chalk up the times the ball goes the opposite way you intend as positive steps towards playing and hitting the ball straighter in the future.
 It takes time and practice, but progress does come!

 We can help